 Prosocial behavior is exactly what it sounds like: positive, helpful behavior.
 Modeling good behavior is seen everywhere, especially with parenting.
 Many parents try to avoid cursing in front of their kids or avoid looking/sounding aggressive, therefore modeling good behavior.

-The opposite of prosocial behavior.
-A child may view aggressive or angry content and mirror it.
+This is the opposite of prosocial behavior.
+A child may view aggressive or angry behaviors and mirror it.

 In the event that a child develops negative behavior patterns through antisocial modeling, a parent or authority figure, such as a teacher, may try using one of a few broadly defined behavior shaping techniques.
 Punishments are ways to un-shape, if you will, bad behavior patterns.
 These are any type of consequence for an action that decreases the undesired behavior.
 There are two categories of punishments: positive punishments and negative punishments.

 Positive punishments occur when an unwanted consequence is given for negative behavior.
 An example of this would be the use of speeding tickets.
 If Dan is caught speeding and is given a ticket, he is less likely to speed in the future.
 The positive punishment in this case is the ticket itself.

 Negative punishments occur when a desired item or opportunity is removed as a result of bad behavior.
 An example would be phone restrictions.
 If seventeen year old Sarah comes home after curfew and her dad takes away her phone as a consequence, Sarah is less likely to miss curfew in the future.

 Once bad behavior patterns have been un-shaped through punishments, good behavior should be promoted through reinforcement.
 Similar to punishments, there are both negative and positive reinforcements.